felipefsantos1993/currency_variation_monitoring/README.md

 A solution for collecting, storing, and visualizing exchange rates for international currencies.
 The project automates data extraction from a public API, organizes the information into historical CSV files, and provides dynamic dashboards in Power BI to monitor and analyze currency trends.
 ## Objectives
 - Collecting exchange rate data via API.
-- Perform data processing to make it available in file format.
+- Performing data processing to make it available in file format.
 - Data integration with Power BI to monitor variations between different currencies.
 ## Technologies
  - Python 3.0 or higher